jnh17331/deep-learning-challenge/README.md

 ## Introduction

-In this jupyter notebook, I use a nerual network to predict if a funded company is going to be succesful based on the features of the dataset.
+This analysis is designed to predict whether a charitable application will be successful or not for Alphabet Soup.
+This is done by the model taking in our preprocessed data to make predictions based on the features and variance of the data.

 ## Dependencies

 ```
-python
 sklearn
 pandas
 tensorflow